 On August 4, 2018, the State of Michigan Department of Health and Human Services issued a "do not eat" advisory for fish in the Huron River due to the detection of a class of substances known as PFAS (perfluoroalkyl and polyfluoroalkyl substances).
 This advisory was updated on August 24, 2018 and again on August 31, 2018.
 A subsequent advisory was issued on September 18, 2018 regarding PFAS related foam in the Huron River.

 For more information, please visit the Michigan PFAS Action Response Team website.

 Water System Testing

 As part of the State of Michigan's PFAS response, the Village drinking water supply was tested by the State on June 14, 2018.
-This test, and another conducted by the Village on the same date, indicated a result of "non detect", meaning that no PFAS related substances were found in the Village of Milford public drinking water system.
+This test, and others conducted by the Village on the same date and again on September 26, 2018, indicated a result of "non detect", meaning that no PFAS related substances were found in the Village of Milford public drinking water system.
 While the State has not yet issued any requirements for further testing, the Village will continue to conduct tests on its own as a precautionary measure.